trkonduri/vsd-sta-workshop-2022/README.md

 - Data launched by setup check must not be captured by previous capture edge.
 - Data launched by next launch edge must not be captured by current capture edge

+Clock gating check:
+- When a signal can control path of a clock at a cell
+- The signal must be used as a clock in downstream
+  - Feed a clk pin of register
+  - Feed an output port
+  - Feed a generated clock
+- Intention of this check is that transition on gating pin does not create unnecessary active edge of the clock in the fanout Async checks
+- De-assertion needs to meet recovery(setup) and removal(hold) check requirements to have circuit properly work
+- assetion can happen any time
+Skew:
+- Positive skew
+- Negative skew
+- Useful skew

 Questions:
 - Does .lib characterization assumes only one input switching or multiple inputs switching for multi-input cells like NAND/NOR cells?
 - Follow up question, how to model multi-input switching if the .lib char assumes single input switching?